 The Class 6 Cannabis Delivery license shall be granted to businesses that will act as a courier for a licensed cannabis retailer.
 A business with this type of cannabis license is also permitted to accept direct orders from consumers that will be fulfilled by a cannabis retailer.
 A licensed cannabis delivery service may also pick up the product from the certified cannabis handler a retailer is working with to be delivered to a consumer.

 As New Jersey cannabis legalization moves forward in the state of New Jersey and the Cannabis Regulatory Commission forms their rules, guidelines, and establishes dates, we will keep you updated and provide our professional legal insight.
+If you are a strategic investor and would like to learn more about the New Jersey market and how it relates to you click here.
 To be kept up to date, subscribe to our newsletter below.